 Getting to the resort

-• Grab from town: $12 to $18 one-way but expect a 10 to 15 minute wait for a driver willing to come up Highway 107.
+- Grab from town: $12 to $18 one way but expect a wait of 10 to 15 minutes for a driver willing to come up Highway 107.

 The shuttle is the best value if the daily routine fits the schedule.
 The chauffeured car wins for evening returns and group logistics.
 Grab works for solo travelers and couples without much luggage.